Kate Frank: Biography

-Kate Frank was born on February 5, 1890, on a farm in Missouri.
+Frank was born on February 5, 1890, on a farm in Missouri.
 By the age of 18, she was teaching eight grades in a one-room school house for a Missouri mining town, but moved to Oklahoma around the end of World War I. Frank was hired as one of the inaugural teachers for West Junior High School, which opened in 1920 in Muskogee, and taught there through 1923.
-She received a bachelor's degree from Southwest Teachers College in Springfield, Missouri in 1924, and later earned a master's degree from the University of Missouri.
+She received a bachelor's degree from Southwest Teachers College in Springfield, Missouri, in 1924, and later earned a master's degree from the University of Missouri.
 After several years at West, Frank moved to Muskogee's Central High School, where she taught business education.

 In the 1930s, Frank served as president of the Muskogee Classroom Teachers Department, later the Muskogee Classroom Teacher's Association.
 In 1934, she became one of the founders of the state classroom teacher's association and by 1936, she was serving as the president of the Oklahoma Education Association (OEA), as the first person and woman elected to head the organization.
 As president, Frank began a series of studies to evaluate classroom organization, teacher pay, school revenues, and tenure, though the proposals for change were not approved by the state legislature.
 Frank was elected to serve as vice president of the National Education Association (NEA) in 1942, and though re-elected to the post in 1943, she was fired by the Muskogee School Board.
 Although Frank was never given a specific reason for the termination, it was widely reported that it was for failure to back a specific candidate in a school board election and for her previous agitation for teacher pay guarantees.
 She took the case to court and was backed by the NEA, which raised funds to pay her salary while suspended.
 She was reinstated in 1945 and returned the unused money collected in her behalf to the NEA.
 The monies were used to establish a fund now called the Kate Frank/DuShane Legal Services Program, as a defense fund for teachers needing help in legal matters concerning their employment.
 Even after her reinstatement, Frank continued to fight for improved benefits for teachers, including health insurance and paid sick leave.